amymichellejohnson/hair_salon/README.md

 KNOWN BUGS
 ---------
-If you do not enter a name for stylist or client (either when creating or updating) and hit enter, a blank name slot will be entered into the list.
+If you do not enter a name for stylist or client (either when creating or updating) and hit enter, a blank name slot will be entered into the displayed list.

 AUTHOR
 -------